Mandatory Kit - What's Required

 OMM (Original Mountain Marathon) makes some of the lightest race waterproofs available.
 The Halo Jacket is under 100g and meets the waterproof spec for events like The Wall.
 OMM kit is popular in fell and ultra running circles.
 A proper waterproof that disappears in your vest pocket.

-Decathlon Kiprun Light Waterproof Running Jacket
+Decathlon Kiprun Run 500 Waterproof Running Jacket

 What to Look For in a Wall Jacket